My latest of many money-making schemes has been in the world of e-commerce.

 Let’s take a look, shall we?

-Dropshipping is a fucking amazing concept.
+Dropshipping is an amazing concept.
 The sky is the limit on what you can earn and how many customers you can reach.
 It’s completely location-independent and you can run your entire business from a computer.
 Shit, you don’t even need a good computer!
 A $400 ACER would probably do the job.

 Oh well, nothing’s perfect.